Gökhan Kırdar: Life and career

 In November 2004, he completed the work for the movie "Tell Me Istanbul" which was due to release in March 2005.
 The album "Don't Strike Me Over" which also included the music designed for "Foreign Groom" was released on 2 June 2005, in some other European countries as well as in Greece, Malta, Cyprus and Turkey.

 In 2004, he was a contributor with his music project titled "Tuur" in 'Self Project' held in Luxemburg which also hosted some other Turkish designers.
 The same project was released 18 July 2005 as an MC/CD/DVD and video film in Turkey and all around Europe.
 "Tuur" is entitled as a unique piece with a history coming from 15.000 B.C. and based on ancient Asian Turkish music instruments mixed together with electronic and industrial music In the second half of the same year, he prepared the soundtrack of the movie, "The Bath".

 In December 2005, he released the album, "Don't Love Anyone/Best of Generic Vol.1".
 This album entitled as the first multi-formatted album ever made for having a very rich visual content.
-This album has become a very good example of work that he compiled his music that he made for TV serials and films throughout his musical career.

 In October 2005, Kırdar started to work on his soundtrack project for the movie "Valley of the Wolves Iraq", released in Turkey first, then in Europe and the Middle East in February 2006.
 Receiving good reviews both with its content and music, the film, will be shown at theatres soon in USA, Latin America and Russia.
 In the album, "Golden Nosering", a traditional Kirkuk song is very special for being Kırdar's first folk song performance throughout his musical career.

 Lately, Gökhan Kırdar's music has contributed in a Discovery Channel /America documentary project "Not Your Average Travel Guide/Turkey", directed by American director Shane Reynolds.
 Besides he started to create music for new Turkish TV series like "The Bridge" and "Present Tenses" and "Dede Korkut's Stories".

-The new websites for Loopus Entertainment www.loopus.net and www.gokhankirdar.info officially released on 14 June 2007.
-On these websites you can find all the latest info about Loopus.
-You can download to pc, listen, watch or download to mobile phones the Loopus content such as albums, videos and concerts in many different formats.